hivestrung/finance-tracker/README.md

     - [Visualization](#visualization)
     - [Statistics](#statistics)

-## Project Manifest
+### Project Manifest
+## Application
 The following is a list of files used in the project and a description of each file.

+- finance-tracker
     - category-bar-chart.js
+    - index.html
     - category.json
-- category.py
     - gen.exe
-- gen.py
-- index.html
-- make_credit_csv.py
     - make_csv.exe
-- make_csv.py
-- make_debit.csv
     - month-bar-chart.js
     - pie-chart.js
-- progressbar.py
-- read_credit_pdf.py
-- read_debit_pdf.py
-- rename_file.py
-- script.js
     - style.css
-- stats.py
-- table.py

 category-bar-chart.js
 - used to create a bar chart, visualizing yearly spending per category.

+gen.exe
+- an executable of gen.py for users that do not have a local Python installation.

 category.json
 - contains a list of keywords and categories related to them.
 The keywords listed in this file are based on my own transaction history.
 This file can be customized to compile a detailed csv file tailored to your own personal transaction history.
 Further details on how to edit this file are outlined in the [category.json](#catgory.json) section.

+index.html
+- contains the visualization portion of the application.

+make_csv.exe
+- an executable of make_csv.py for users that do not have a local Python installation.

+month-bar-chart.js
+- used to create bar chart visualizing yearly spending per month.

+pie-chart.js
+- used to create pie and line chart visualization of yearly spending per category.

+## Python Scripts
+The following is a list of Python scripts used in the project and a description of each file.
+- category.py
+- gen.py
+- make_credit_csv.py
+- make_csv.py
+- progressbar.py
+- read_credit_pdf.py
+- read_debit_pdf.py
+- rename_file.py
+- stats.py
+- table.py

 category.py
 - returns a category based on the transaction description and keywrods in the category.json file.

-gen.exe
-- an executable of gen.py for users that do not have a local Python installation.

 gen.py
 - generates an example all-transactions.csv with 720 entries.

-index.html
-- contains the visualization portion of the application.

 make_credit_csv.py
 - creates a csv file for credit transactions only in the directory it is saved in, the name of the csv file will have the same format as a e-statement that is downloaded from your online account.
 The following is an example where the account account number is 12345XXXXXX6789, the first transaciton period is 2014-01-12 and last transaction period 2021-04-12 (ex: 12345XXXXXX6789-2014-01-12-2021-04-12.csv).

-make_csv.exe
-- an executable of make_csv.py for users that do not have a local Python installation.

 make_csv.py
 - creates four files all-transactions.csv, data.js, data.json, and table.js. all-transactions.csv contains a list of all transactions parsed from all e statements files within the current directory and its subdirectories. data.js contains JavaScript variables used in the data visualization. data.json contains spending data based on different categories specified in category.json and spending data based on different months. table.js contains a variable a string represents of all-transactions.csv as a html table.

 make_debit_csv.py
 - creates a csv file for debit transactions only in the directory it is saved in, the name of the csv file will have the same format as a e-statement that is downloaded from your online account.
 The following is an example where the account account number is 12345XXXXXX6789, the first transaciton period is 2014-01-12 and last transaction period 2021-04-12 (ex: 12345XXXXXX6789-2014-01-12-2021-04-12.csv).

-month-bar-chart.js
-- used to create bar chart visualizing yearly spending per month.

-pie-chart.js
-- used to create pie and line chart visualization of yearly spending per category.

 progressbar.py
 - a command line interface progress bar used to visualize the progress of the application's execution.